 When women keep hearing that noise, they get get worn down and tired.
 I suggest that they ignore the noise and look at the foundation.
 At the core of it all, it comes down to your values vs organizational values.
 When you find out your organization has been paying you less than peers, reflect on your values, consider the following: .

-- If you were a manager, would you have tried to bring people in at a fair salary?
+- If you were a manager, would you have tried to bring all your people in at an equitable salary?

-- If you were a manager, would you regularly check whether or not your staff is being paid, on average, fairly with others in the organization?
+- If you were a manager, would you regularly check whether or not your staff is being paid, on average, equitably with others in the organization?

 What does it look like?
 I once had a fantastic manager who hired myself and another woman for one of two openings for an assistant director jobs.
 He hired her two days before me.
 I negotiated my salary; she didn’t.
 I ultimately negotiated a higher salary; he gave it to me and raised hers to address seniority issues and take care of both of us.
 Years later, I seriously light a candle for that man and pray he ends up with the rest of the heroes in Valhalla, because if someone’s going to take on the responsibility of being a manager, that’s how it’s done.

 Is there more bad news than being low-balled/anchored or discouraged from negotiating?